 Step 5: Screw the caps onto the top of both ends.

-Paint or stain as desired.
+Paint or stain the frame as desired and load it up with kindling.
 Remember that if you’re keeping the rack outside, it’s better to use exterior grade paint/stain for longer-term protection from the elements.
 I haven’t actually gotten around to doing this part yet myself, but it will happen once I get a few more things crossed off my to-do list first!

 A note about short vs. long-term storage for a front porch firewood rack:

-I know I might also get questions about where to stack, but the general recommendation is to have long-term storage away from the house and to only keep firewood near the house if it’s going to be used up soon.
+I know I might also get questions about where to store firewood, but the general recommendation is to have long-term storage away from the house and to only keep firewood near the house if it’s going to be used up soon.
 Since we’ll wind up going through this stack pretty quickly, my goal was short-term storage, thus why only a smaller rack seemed reasonable.
-We’ll probably eventually build a bigger rack in the back yard for more long-term firewood storage, and the final spot for this little rack will go against the stone wall (once the Christmas decor is moved).
+We’ll probably eventually build a bigger wood rack that’s closer to the backyard fire pit, and the final spot for this little rack will go against the stone wall (once the Christmas decor is moved).
 I’ve also been careful to treat the house and porch for insects as part of overall home upkeep (it’s not recommended to spray the wood itself for the sake of fumes when burning).
+It also helps to eliminate ground contact if you can, such as putting a firewood holder on the end of a concrete slab (like a patio).

 Enjoy, and don’t forget to pin!